fnando/npm-scripts/README.md

 [husky](https://github.com/typicode/husky) and
 [lint-staged](https://github.com/okonet/lint-staged).

-- `run-eslint`: Runs `eslint` with staged files or defaults to the provided `PATTERN`.
+- `eslint`: Runs `eslint` with staged files or defaults to the provided `PATTERN`.
-- `run-prettier`: Runs `prettier` with staged files or defaults to the provided `PATTERN`.
+- `prettier`: Runs `prettier` with staged files or defaults to the provided `PATTERN`.
 - `no-commit-on-master`: Fails whenever you try to directly commit to `master` branch.